redpanda-data/connect/resources/docs/outputs/list.md

 ## `http_server`

-Sets up an HTTP server that will return messages over HTTP GET requests.
+Sets up an HTTP server that will send messages over HTTP(S) GET requests.
 HTTP 2.0 is supported when using TLS, which is enabled when key and cert files are specified.

+You can leave the 'address' config field blank in order to use the default service, but this will ignore TLS options.

+You can receive a single, discrete message on the configured 'path' endpoint, or receive a constant stream of line delimited messages on the configured 'stream_path' endpoint.

 ## `kafka`